Safer homes, healthier environment

-Many boat paints are useful for keeping your boat free of plants and animals, but there are some risks associated with using them.
+There are boat paints called 'antifouling' paints that can help keep your boat free of plants and animals.
+But there are some risks with using these paints.

 You can use a range of chemicals to keep your spa and pool water clean.
-We've got some tips for using them safely.
+There are some simple things you can do to use them safely.

 The rules surrounding hazardous substances differ between workplaces and the home.